Coldstream copper mine: Buildings and tailings

 The mine building and above ground structures were demolished in 2000 by the Ministry of Northern Development and Mines, drawing from their Abandoned Mines Fund.

 Initially the tailings were discharged into a natural valley.
 The valley was filled after the discharge of 2.2 million tons of sulphide tailings, which are now held in place behind a dam, using natural rock and tailings.
 This area is referred to as "tailings management area one".

-After the valley was filled, the Ontario Department of Lands and Forest permitted the mine owners to deposit tailings into a local body of water known as Halet Lake.
-This are is referred to as "tailings management area two".
+After the valley was filled, the Ontario Department of Lands and Forest permitted the mine owners to deposit tailings into Halet Lake.
+This area is referred to as "tailings management area two".
 Approximately half a million tons of sulphide tailings were dumped into Halet Lake, covering the bottom of the lake with tailings and creating three hectares of beaches.

 Tailings management area two generated acids and metal contamination in Halet Lake, which then flowed downstream into Background Lake and then on to Wawiag River and into Burchell Lake.

 Between 1998 and 2000, the 4,000 tons of tailings, representing a majority of what was on the beach, were submerged into Halet Lake in order to reduce oxidisation and associated pollution.
 After analysis by Golder Associates, a temporary dam was constructed to stop downstream pollution.
 Because some of the tailings were submerged by less than two meters, their protection from air oxidisation relies on water levels being high, which is reliant on the presence of a beaver dam.

-Ownership and environmental legacy
+Environmental legacy

-The site was owned by AEC West Limited (the successor of Conwest Exploration Company Limited) and later fell under the management of Ovintiv subsidiary EWL Management Limited.
-EWL dissolved into Ovintiv in February 2022.
+In 1999, the Government of Ontario launched a program to rehabilitate former mines, and improved the environment at 37 mines, including Coldstream mine.

-In 2015 the Environmental Commissioner of Ontario criticized the provisional government for the lack of finances assurances from owner of the mine.
+In 2015, the Environmental Commissioner of Ontario criticized the provincial government for the lack of financial assurances from the owner of the mine, EWL Management Limited, who were among a group of mine owners that had not put aside funds for environmental clean up fees, leaving the Government of Ontario at risk of covering any remediation costs.